CULTofBEETROOT/apt-abroad/README.md

 changemirror se
 ```

-normally, mullvap redirects and a new /etc/apt/sources.list.d/apt822IMMEDIATE.sources is created ready for update https-encrypted
+normally, mullvap redirects and a new /etc/apt/sources.list.d/apt822IMMEDIATE.sources is created ready for update, https-encrypted!

 for demonstration puposes a line :